Things for Couples to do in London

 1. Clos Maggiore

-Dubbed as London’s most romantic restaurants, the Clos Maggiore certainly doesn’t disappoint when you book a table for two.
+Dubbed as London’s most romantic restaurant, the Clos Maggiore certainly doesn’t disappoint when you book a table for two.
 The conservatory area is beautifully decorated with an enchanting forest of blossom trees and fairy lights.
 Add candles on every table and a roaring fireplace and you get a soft, cosy vibe.

 If you’re a lover of the Chinese cooking then treat yourself and your loved one to a Hakkasan experience.
 This Michelin star restaurant serves Cantonese cuisine that is out of this world.
 The Cantonese dishes served in this renowned establishment have no resemblance to the food served at your local takeaway.
 The modern fine-dining approach at the Hakkasan certainly makes for a memorable evening.